 Resident Evil Requiem: What Golden Spiders Do in LMDF

-Golden spiders in Resident Evil Requiem’s Leon Must Die Forever mode are moving time pickups.
-Kill one, and the number shown above it is added to your run timer.
-They do not attack, they are not a hidden hazard, and they exist to test whether you can gain time efficiently instead of simply reacting to every target on screen.
-In practical terms, they are usually worth taking, especially with the hatchet, but only if the time you spend reaching and killing them is lower than the time they return.
+Golden spiders in Resident Evil Requiem‘s Leon Must Die Forever mode are moving time pickups.
+Kill one and the number shown above it is added straight to your run timer.
+They do not attack, they carry no penalty, and they exist to test whether you can gain time efficiently instead of reacting to every target on screen.

 Advertisement